Power Gauge Report is an investing newsletter run by Marc Chaikin.

 This is the main part of the offer.

-Every month you'll get a new newsletter and in each edition will be a new stock recommendation.
+Every month, you'll get a new newsletter, and in each edition, there will be a new stock recommendation.

-Along with the recommendations you'll get analysis on the stock.
+Along with the recommendations, you'll get an analysis of the stock.

 The analysis mostly comes in the form of Chaikin's stock screener.